Dennis14e/raspberry-wifi-conf/README.md

 Tested on Stretch and Raspberry Pi 3

-## RPI 4 Note:

-I realize that a bunch of folks will try this out using the new Raspberry Pi 4.
-I caution you that this is not something I have tried, I believe this was tested on a Raspberry Pi 3 to success.
-However, if you find that this works on a Raspberry Pi 4, please let me know and I will adjust the README accordingly.
-If it does not work, it is probably a few PRs away from success :)

 ## Why?

 When unable to connect to a wifi network, this service will turn the Raspberry Pi into a wireless AP (Access Point).
 This allows us to connect to it via a phone or other device and configure our home wifi network (for example).

-Once configured, it prompts the PI to reboot with the appropriate wifi credentials.
-If this process fails, it immediately re-enables the PI as an AP which can be configurable again.
+Once configured, it prompts the Pi to reboot with the appropriate wifi credentials.
+If this process fails, it immediately re-enables the Pi as an AP which can be configurable again.

-This project broadly follows these [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in setting up a RaspberryPi as a wireless AP.
+This project broadly follows these [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) in setting up a Raspberry Pi as a wireless AP.

 ## Requirements